-Spicy Espresso Gingersnap Cookies are soft, chewy gingersnap cookie with big ginger flavor, a hint of orange, and instant espresso added for a delicious depth of flavor.
-These cookies are sure to spice up your holidays!
+Spicy Espresso Gingersnap Cookies are soft, chewy gingersnap cookies packed with ginger, a hint of orange, and deep espresso flavor!

 Hungry for more ginger recipes?
 Try these: